 The Pinball Hall of Fame is a non-profit organization.
 They donate all profits to the Salvation Army.
 It's one more reason to like this Las Vegas destination.

-My family loved visiting the Pinball Hall of Fame and we will probably go back next time we visit Las Vegas.
+My family loves the Pinball Hall of Fame and we will probably go back every time we visit Las Vegas.
+My husband is a huge fan and it's fun with kids and teens.
+I'm terrible at pinball, but it's still fun to play.

 Related: Tips for Visiting Hoover Dam